 In the VRT news section (in Dutch) I found this topic: the assumed impacts of climate change on Flemish agriculture in 2050.
 It was about the doctoral dissertation of Eline Vanuytrecht: Crop Responses to Climate Change: Impact on Agricultural Production and the Soil Water Balance in the Flemish Region of Belgium.
-It basically says that on the one hand the agricultural production could potentially rise (because of the increase in CO2), but on the other hand the stability of the harvest is in great danger.
-This because of droughts in summer and water supplies will come under increased pressure.
-This means harvests will reduce significantly.
+It basically says that on the one hand the agricultural production could potentially rise (because of the increase in CO2), but on the other hand the stability of the harvest is in great danger (because of droughts in summer and water supplies will come under increased pressure).
+The latter means harvests will reduce significantly.

 The solution was a bit of an anticlimax.
-After first explaining how bad it all would be, the most plausible solutions seem to be planting our crops earlier in the year (which was admitted farmers already do intuitively).
-Or things like planting other varieties and possible irrigation (less plausible due to high cost).
-It seems adapting to that “great danger” seems rather simple and farmers already are capable of doing.
+After first explaining how bad it all would be, the most plausible solutions seem to be planting our crops earlier in the year (which was admitted farmers already do intuitively), things like planting other varieties and possible irrigation (less plausible due to high cost).
+It seems adapting to that “great danger” would be rather simple and farmers already are capable of doing this.

 - The AquaCrop model (a water driven model that simulates the development and production of crops) was calibrated to the Flemish situation.

 - Finally, the results of the 24 climate models and the measured response of the crops to CO2 were fed into AquaCrop model.
 In a good year (meaning without droughts) this could result in 10-15% more yield for winter wheat.
-Other crops like potatos and sugar beet could benifit also.
+Other crops like potatoes and sugar beet could benefit also.
 But not corn.

 To be fair, the many uncertainties of the models are discussed in several places in the dissertation.
 But in the media this is completely ignored, as expected.
 The results are treated as the reality 37 years from now, probably even as a further proof of the effects of climate change, but not being said that the results depend on the many ifs and buts of the models used.